 Our IICRC certified technicians will help you identify the source of the odor, employ the proper cleaning method and eliminate unwanted odors caused from fire damage or any other variety of odors including nicotine, stale air, mildew, pets, fireplace, smoke, etc.

 Rapid’s Ozone chamber has a strong characteristic odor even in very low concentrations.
 Its’ effect on contents with smoke and mold damage makes it difficult or impossible to detect other odors when ozone is present.
 To totally eliminate “heavy” odors higher concentrations of ozone are required to react with gases in the air and odors trapped in materials.
 Time to deodorize is determined by the quantity of the substance producing odor and the quantity of ozone to react with it.
 In low concentrations, ozone acts as a masking agent on most odors.
 Tests have demonstrated that room odors were undetectable even when ozone concentrations were at an extremely low level and delicate odors are virtually destroyed.

-Humidity has no effect on this process, but does accelerate destruction of bacteria, viruses and fungi that may contribute to odor.
+Humidity has no effect on this process but does accelerate the destruction of bacteria, viruses, and fungi that may contribute to odor.

 Odor Removal – OZONE is the answer!!

 - Works Fast

 - Less Expensive

 - Simple Operation

 Whether it’s fire or water damage, ozone should be an integral part of the disaster restoration process.
 Ozone can remove odors related to soot, smoke, mold, and mildew in a cost-effective, time-saving way.